srinivasulureddy22/my-multijava/README.md

 # ci friendly process
-The bottom line is we do not want to use Maven release plugin.
-It is heavy and time consuming and not intended to use with ci friendly <revision>
+The bottom line is we do not want to use the Maven release plugin.
+It is heavy, time-consuming, and not intended to use with ci-friendly '<revision>' property.

+## General Approach
+The build should read the version from the '<revision>' tag in the parent pom and then build the repo passing -Drevision=xxx to build the appropriate versions.
+We will use the x.y from this property but ignore the .z-<modifiers> and construct the version as follows:

+### Feature branches
+1. Set version to x.y.<sha>.<branch_name>-SNAPSHOT
+2. Do not tag anything

+### Protected branch
+1. Validations: Check if the release tag exists and check for snapshot dependencies; both of these will fail the build
+3. Set version to x.y.<sha1> as a projected branch is always a release
+4. Tag the protected branch with the release id

+## Benefits
+1. Faster
+2. Faster
+3. Every merge commit creates a release and tag
+4. There are no commits to the projected branch by CI, so we don't create additional builds in the pipeline.

 ## references:
 1. https://stackoverflow.com/questions/59641739/maven-release-plugin-together-with-cifriendly-versions